 Your healthcare provider will ask about your signs and symptoms and listen to your heart.
 He or she will ask if you have had strep throat or rheumatic fever in the past.
 You may need any of the following tests:

 - Blood tests: You may need blood taken to give caregivers information about how your body is working.
 The blood may be taken from your hand, arm, or IV.

-- EKG: This test records the electrical activity of your heart.
+- An EKG test records the electrical activity of your heart.
 It is used to check for abnormal heart rhythm caused by aortic stenosis.

 - An echocardiogram is a type of ultrasound.
 Sound waves are used to show the structure and function of your heart.

 - A stress test may show the changes that take place in your heart while it is under stress.
 Stress may be placed on your heart with exercise or medicine.
 Ask for more information about this test.